leanemac/data-on-daos/README.md

-# data-on-regen-daos
+# data-on-daos
+or may we say regen-daos?

-## An open source repository to learn and gather data about regenerative Decentralized Autonomous Organizations (DAOs)
+An open source repository to learn and gather data about regenerative Decentralized Autonomous Organizations (DAOs)

 # What are Decentralized Autonomous Organizations?